-1. Use your web browser to open a website that you want to subscribe to.
-Most media sites and blogs that are regularly updated have Feeds.
+- Use your web browser to open a website that you want to subscribe to.
+Most media sites and blogs that are regularly updated have feeds.

-Reading and managing your Feeds is as easy as using your email in Thunderbird.
+Reading your feeds is as easy as using your email in Thunderbird.

-5. You may also select the view action to perform when double clicking or hitting <enter> on a Feed message selected in the list.
+- You may also select the view action to perform when double clicking or hitting <enter> on a feed message selected in the list.
 The options are found in .

-- In the Subscribe dialog, select the feed folder and set Show the article summary instead of loading the web page checkbox.
+- In the Feed Subscriptions dialog, select the feed folder and check the Show the article summary instead of loading the web page box.
 This preference applies to all feeds in the folder.

 - Select a message from the message list, then click , and select whether to use the (folder setting above), or override the default and show or globally.